What is the name of the form of government? Form of government

 legal irresponsibility and independence of the monarch, which is emphasized by the institution of countersignature (the procedure in which laws approved by the monarch are subject to mandatory certification by the signature of the prime minister (less often one of the ministers) responsible for the implementation of this law.)

-parliamentary A (constitutional) monarchy is a form of monarchy in which the power of the monarch is limited in the legislative sphere by parliament, and in the executive sphere by the government.
-In a parliamentary monarchy, the king has no real power and does not interfere in the politics of the state.
+Parliamentary(constitutional) monarchy is a form of monarchy in which the power of the monarch is limited in the legislative sphere by parliament, and in the executive sphere by the government.
+In a parliamentary monarchy, the king has no real power and does not interfere in state policy.
 This does not mean that the king does not play any role in the state.
-His powers, which traditionally belong to the head of state (declaring a state of emergency and martial law, the right to declare war and conclude peace, etc.), are sometimes called “sleeping”, since the monarch can use them in a situation of a threat to the existing state (Spain, 1981) .
+His powers, which traditionally belong to the head of state (declaring a state of emergency and martial law, the right to declare war and make peace, etc.), are sometimes called “sleeping”, since the monarch can use them in a situation of a threat to the existing state (Spain, 1981) .

-parliamentary(constitutional) monarchy is distinguished by essential features:
+Parliamentary(constitutional) monarchy is distinguished by essential features:

 parliament is elected by the people;